BrentonEarl/Blotter/README.md

 Blotter
 =======

-A blogging software written in Ruby.
-It utilizes the [Sinatra DSL](http://www.sinatrarb.com/) to serve content, and Active Record to store data in its database.
+Blotter is a blogging software written in Ruby.
+It was created to replace Wordpress for the site [http://exitstatusone.com](http://exitstatusone.com).
+It utilizes the [Sinatra DSL](http://www.sinatrarb.com/) and Active Record to store data in its database.

 #### Installation